rgeraldes24/solc/docs/contributing.rst

 Fuzzing is a technique that runs programs on more or less random inputs to find exceptional execution states (segmentation faults, exceptions, etc).
 Modern fuzzers are clever and run a directed search inside the input.
-We have a specialized binary called ``solfuzzer`` which takes source code as input and fails whenever it encounters an internal compiler error, segmentation fault or similar, but does not fail if e.g., the code contains an error.
+We have a specialized binary called ``hypfuzzer`` which takes source code as input and fails whenever it encounters an internal compiler error, segmentation fault or similar, but does not fail if e.g., the code contains an error.
 This way, fuzzing tools can find internal problems in the compiler.

 We mainly use `AFL <https://lcamtuf.coredump.cx/afl/>`_ for fuzzing.
 You need to download and install the AFL packages from your repositories (afl, afl-clang) or build them manually.
-Next, build Solidity (or just the ``solfuzzer`` binary) with AFL as your compiler:
+Next, build Hyperion (or just the ``hypfuzzer`` binary) with AFL as your compiler:

 .. code-block:: bash